Tunelyzer

 Open the app — your run is right there

 Tunelyzer reads your datalog folder.
 Open the profile after a pull and your latest log is already loaded — or every new log since last time, your call.
-Native parsing of .dl and .dlz files means no round-trip through another tool, no waiting.
+Opens your Holley logs directly — no round-trip through another tool, no waiting.

 Versus: hunt the file → open the viewer → wait while it renders.
 Every time.